Inclusive Sport Opportunities in Greater Lansing, Michigan

 The DeWitt Area Recreation Authority (DARA) is focused on bringing a variety of inclusive sporting events to the region.
 Sporting opportunities include:

-• Adaptive Soccer - open to all ages.
-Runs through October.
-Games are played at Miracle League of Mid-Michigan Field.
+- Adaptive Soccer - open to ages 5 and up.
+Runs April through May.
+Games are played at the Miracle League of Mid-Michigan Field.

-• CheerAbilities - open to ages 5 and up.
+- CheerAbilities - open to ages 5 and up.
 A club for competitive cheerleading for athletes with disabilities.
 Athletes travel to competitions within Michigan and the surrounding states as well as to The All Star Worlds Championships in Orlando, Florida, in April.

 For more information, reach out to Ilah Coe at icoe@dewittrecreation.org or (517) 482-5117 or visit DeWitt Area Recreation Authority Adaptive and Inclusive Programs.